-There's one last factor to be considered; the enjoyment of bread has dropped throughout the Western world because the loaf you buy in the supermarket is so fattening; like all refined food it has a very high glycemic index.
-But your own homemade loaf, made with flour from your electric flour mill is to be enjoyed daily; within reason.
-I enjoy it daily and haven't put on an ounce.
+There's one last factor to be considered; the enjoyment of bread has dropped throughout the Western world because the loaf you buy in the supermarket is so fattening; like refined starch it has a very high glycemic index.
+But your own homemade loaf, baked with flour from your electric mill is to be enjoyed daily; within reason.
+I eat it daily and haven't put on an ounce.

 It is the refined carbs that make us fat.
 Start looking today at the different makes of the electric flour mill.

 I alluded above to the fact that there are problems associated with taking calcium and vitamin E supplements; serious health issues.

 This may seem unbelievable to you, but researchers have found that the elderly folk religiously taking their calcium supplement to prevent the dreadful osteoporosis actually have a significantly higher incidence of coronary artery disease; that mineral doesn't just end up in the bones.
-Taken in pill form it's also deposited in the blood vessels raising our blood pressure; but not from your food.
+Taken in pill form it's also deposited in the coronary vessels raising our blood pressure; but not from your food.

 You can find a link to the subject below; that's why it affects chiropractors, and the reason they are starting to take an interest in such diverse subjects as an electric flour mill.
-Brittle bone disease is a subject we face many times daily at the coalface; get granny off those calcium supplements and onto bread made with 100% wholemeal flour.
+Brittle bone disease is a subject we face many times daily at the coalface; get granny off those calcium supplements and onto bread made with 100% wholemeal.

 I realise I'm writing to two groups of people:

 The cost of making your own homemade bread is obviously dependent on where you live.

 Here in South Africa, the so-called wholemeal flour (but still refined) costs R7.20 per loaf; that's about 50 US cents.
 But it's only R2.40 per loaf (a third) if you buy wheat from a farmer and have an electric flour mill.